pahlawandevisa/Universal-PHP-Mailer/README.md

 - `text/html`  + `inline images` + zero or more `attachment`
 - `text/plain` + `text/html` + `inline images` + zero or more `attachment`

+##Security

+This package applies some measures in order to mitigate malicious abuse attempts.
+However, it is advisable that you always validate and/or sanitise all user input.

+##Email Address Format

+This package requires that email addresses be compliant with RFC5322, i.e. contain only printable ASCII characters.
+If you intend to use IDN and Unicode character email addresses, they must be converted to ASCII.

+##Email Address Validation

+This package does not validate email addresses.
+Therefore, you should validate all email addresses before applying them to this package.

 ---